Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 DVTIs can provide highly secure and scalable connectivity for remote-access VPNs.
 The DVTI technology replaces dynamic crypto maps and the dynamic hub-and-spoke method for establishing tunnels.

-DVTIs can be used for both the server and remote configuration.
+DVTIs can be used for both the server and the remote configuration.
 The tunnels provide an on-demand separate virtual access interface for each VPN session.
-The configuration of the virtual access interfaces is cloned from a virtual template configuration, which includes the IPsec configuration and any Cisco IOS XE software feature configured on the virtual template interface, such as QoS, NetFlow, or ACLs.
+The configuration of the virtual access interfaces is cloned from a virtual template configuration, which includes the IPsec configuration and any Cisco IOS software feature configured on the virtual template interface, such as QoS, NetFlow, or ACLs.

 A DVTI requires minimal configuration on the router.
 A single virtual template can be configured and cloned.